Gilderko/Cubology/Readme.md

 ![alt text](https://github.com/Gilderko/GameDesignProject/blob/main/LevelImages/SpaceLevel.png?raw=true)

 ## Info
+This is my first ever Unity game thanks to which I have learned the very basics of C# and Unity programming.
 Images, 3D, 2D objects and music found in this game were acquired through Unity Asset store for free.